62726164/world-time/README.md

 make install
 ```

-Before the normal user may use wt, root would have to chown and chmod wt.
+Before the normal user can fully use wt, root would have to chown and chmod wt.

 ```bash
 chown root:root /home/user/bin/wt